andre-st/amazon-wishless/README.md

 - the HTML document structure rules in `wishlist.xslt` (headings, sections, ...)
 - the HTML document presentation rules in `wishlist.css` (colors, fonts, ...)

-The `wishlist.xslt` currently declares a document with:
+The `wishlist.xslt` currently declares the output document structure with:
 - a section that only displays changes (newcomers)
 - a section that only displays the most important items from all lists together
 - multiple sections for all individual lists with their items